 Distributed Systems and Data Structures: Having expertise in distributed systems and related data structures is imperative for the successful use of blockchain.
 Concepts such as consensus algorithms, peer-to-peer networks, and distributed databases, to name a few, are integral to establishing reliable and long-lasting blockchain networks.
 Gaining a thorough understanding of such concepts is essential for taking full advantage of this revolutionary technology.

 Problem-Solving and Analytical Skills: Blockchain development is not without its complexities, and thus, problem-solving and analytical skills are paramount.
 This involves identifying roadblocks, maximizing performance, and resolving issues swiftly.
 Furthermore, the aptitude to discern business requirements, analyze the data associated with them, and propose viable solutions is essential for successful blockchain engineering.

 Learn Software Programs from the World’s top Universities.
 Earn Executive PG Programs, Advanced Certificate Programs or Masters Programs to fast-track your career.

 How to Become a Blockchain Developer?

 In this post, that’s what we’re about to address!
-We’ll take you through a step by step journey of becoming a Blockchain Developer.
+We’ll take you through a step-by-step journey of how to become a blockchain developer from scratch.

 1. Define and establish your goals.